stephanie-K/going-green/README.md

 ## Design goals
 - Ease of use for expert users but also for users with little experience of apps
 - Give a green feel visual, but still accommodate colour-blind users
-- Start with UK users but extends further with wider geographical data
-- Choice of French or English
+- Choice of French or English - and more
-- Responsive application so you can use it on a mobile or a desktop
+- Responsive website so you can use it on a mobile or a desktop

 ---